|Dr. James Manney House|

-Postmaster Bell continued to hold letters between Nancy and Charles, perhaps storing them in a box with his personal belongings.
+Postmaster Bell continued to hold letters between Nancy and Charles, perhaps storing them in a locked box.
 Since mail service in those days was unpredictable, Nancy and Charles may have not been concerned—until time went by with no communication.

 |Manney family on 1850 Beaufort Census|

 |1860 New Bern Census|